2853Anshuljain/2853Anshuljain/README.md

-- 👋 Hi, I’m @2853Anshuljain a mechanical engineering sophomore at nit srinagar
+- 👋 Hi, I’m @2853Anshuljain a mechanical engineering senior at nit srinagar
 - 👀 I’m interested in data science and web development
 - 🌱 I’m currently learning dsa , web development along with python
-- 💞️ I’m looking to collaborate on web development
+- 💞️ I’m looking to collaborate on data analytics and ML projects
 - 📫 you can reach me through insta : anshul_jain11
 - 😄 Pronouns: workoholic
 - ⚡ Fun fact: ...